14 Best hikes in North America and South America

 Safety First!
 Before we review these amazing off the beaten path hiking opportunities, let’s remember to travel safe:

-- Always search for travel advice from the local authorities, for the location you are planning to travel.
-Check the weather conditions, best time to visit, safety regulations, and of course, always follow the guidelines for a Responsible travel and help to preserve the environment
+- Always search for travel advice from the local authorities, for the location you are planning to travel to.
+Check the weather conditions, the best time to visit, safety regulations, and of course, always follow the guidelines for Responsible travel and help to preserve the environment

-- Make sure you have appropriate hiking gear, specially shoes.
+- Make sure you have appropriate hiking gear, especially shoes.
 A good pair of hiking shoes can make or break your hike.
+Don’t forget to pack some of those incredible gifts for outdoor adventures.

 - Always carry with you enough water and keep hydrated